modelab/grasshopper-primer/en/1-foundations/1-6/6_Working with Mesh Geometry.md

 ![IMAGE](images/1-6-6/exercise-02.png)
 >Use the handles on the **Graph Mapper** to adjust the profile of the circles.

 >NOTE: It is important to make sure the start point of the bezier curve on the **Graph Mapper** is not at zero.
+By lifting the start point to a number greater than zero, we produce a flat base for our vase.

 ![IMAGE](images/1-6-6/exercise-02a.png)

 We now have a profile for our vase.
 Next, we will construct a mesh surface.
+This will require creating mesh vertices and defining mesh faces according to the index of those vertices.

 ||||
 |--|--|--|